Vance Amory: Politics

 In 1983, Amory applied for and successfully received a position in the finance department of the Nevis Island Government.
 He was then promoted to Permanent Secretary in Finance, under the premiership of Dr. Simeon Daniel.
 It was from that position that Amory learned the ins and outs of governance.
 He took study leave in September 1986 to further his education at University of the Virgin Islands, St. Croix campus.
-He resigned his position in December of that year and reported that he wanted to dedicate himself for the betterment of Nevis.
+He resigned his position in December that year and reported that he wanted to dedicate himself to the betterment of Nevis.

 In 1987 he organised a political party, the Concerned Citizens Movement.
 In 1992, he became Premier of Nevis and served until 2006.
 His transformation of the face of Nevis can be seen in many facets.
 He played a substantial role in securing the funding for the construction of the airport.
-There were numerous regulatory obstacles strewn in path of the airport development and numerous delays by the Basseterre Government (in Saint Kitts) in extending a loan guarantee.
+There were numerous regulatory obstacles in the path of the airport's development and numerous delays by the Basseterre Government (in Saint Kitts) in extending a loan guarantee.
 His commitment to the successful completion of the project is one reason that the airport bears his name.
 In 1996, he announced plans for Nevis to secede from St. Kitts, but the resulting 1998 referendum failed to reach the necessary two-thirds majority.
+He was an elected member of the National Assembly of Saint Kitts and Nevis, and served as the leader of the opposition from 2000 to 2004.

 Amory served a second term from 2013 to 2017.